nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 Examples:
 * `list`<br>
-  Shows a list of uncompleted tasks and upcoming events.
+  Shows a list of uncompleted tasks and events.
-* `list events by 18 Sep`
+* `list all`
-* `list completed tasks, tag "Important", sort earliest first`
+* `list uncompleted events, tag "Important", sort earliest first`
 * `list free time from 20 Sep 10am to 8pm`

 ### Show only listing results with specified type, date or tags: `show`